hark130/Gamemaster_Guidance/README.md

 	[ ] 5.
 Finish the implementation of "parse_city" method in GG_City<br>
 	[ ] 6.
 Update NPC generation of "NPC Classes" (e.g., Adept, Warrior) once Paizo releases them for 2nd edition [ ] 7.
 Add support for magic item generation.
 While you're at it, add functionality to print the magic items in the Marketplace as well.<br>
+	[ ] 8.
+Add support for user-driven "Notable NPCs".
+Don't make it mandatory.
+Print it if available under DEMOGRAPHICS.<br>

 6. Add "quirks" to character creation